SPSG-Hub/SPSG-Hub.github.io/content/pages/about/_index.md

 The developing set of materials will guide the prospective adopter on:

 * Identifying potential community partners with the needed level of "buy-in."
-* Project vetting to insure project scope and skill needs are an appropriate match.
+* Project vetting to ensure project scope and skill needs are an appropriate match.
 * Templates to guide project team - community partner interactions.
 * Assessment guidelines for both formative and summative student assessment.
-* Project hand-off processes to insure projects smoothly transition from one academic term to the next.
+* Project hand-off processes to ensure projects smoothly transition from one academic term to the next.

 ## Who We Are